-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Cotswolds Cycle Map>>

 |Broadway Tower Country Park||5 miles (7.5 km)||Enjoy fabulous views of the Cotswolds AONB in this beautiful park in Broadway, Worcestershire.
-The focal point of the park is the 65ft high Broadway Tower.
+This 5 mile circular walk takes you up to the focal point of the park at the 65ft high Broadway Tower.
 The tower was the brainchild of Capability Brown and designed by James Wyatt in 1794 in the form of a Saxon castle.
 It is the second highest point in the Cotswolds so there are wonderful views as far as the Welsh Mountains in one direction and Buckinghamshire in the other.
+From the top of the tower, on a clear day, as many as 16 English counties can be identified.
 The park is also home to a herd of Red Deer and includes several peaceful woodland trails.|

-|Cirencester to Moreton-in-Marsh||30 miles (48 km)||This ride takes you along NCN route 48 through the beautiful Costwolds district.
+|Cirencester to Moreton-in-Marsh||30 miles (48 km)||This ride takes you along National Cycle Route 48 through the beautiful Costwolds district.
 You start near the tourist information centre in Cirencester and head along minor roads to the lovely Bourton-on-the-Water - Venice of the Cotswolds and the perfect place to stop for some refreshments.
 From here you continue to Stow-on-the Wold, another lovely village in the region before the final stretch takes you into Moreton-in-Marsh, finishing at the train station.
 View Full Details>>|

-|Cirencester to Stroud||22 miles (35 km)||Follow NCN routes 48 and 45 through the beautiful Cotswolds region on this attractive route which takes you close to the source of the River Thames.
-The route starts near the abbey grounds in Cirencester and follows NCN route 48 to Kemble where you will join NCN route 45.
+|Cirencester to Stroud||22 miles (35 km)||Follow National Cycle routes National Cycle Route 48 and 45 through the beautiful Cotswolds region on this attractive route which takes you close to the source of the River Thames.
+The route starts near the abbey grounds in Cirencester and follows National Cycle Route 48 to Kemble where you will join National Cycle Route 45.
 The route continues on the Thames path and minor roads through the Cotswolds to Nailsworth where an off road path takes you into Stroud finishing near the River Frome.
 View Full Details>>|

 |Claude Duval Bridleroute||63 miles (102 km)||This shared walking and cycle path runs from Quainton, near Aylesbury in Oxfordshire to Great Barrington in the Cotswolds.|

 This route is named after the well-known local highwayman, Claude Duval.
 It starts at Quainton and passes Stratton Audley, Bicester and Bucknell before crossing the Oxford Canal near Woodstock.
 The route then heads towards Chipping Norton and then Spelsbury where you join the River Evenlode for a short waterside stretch to Ascott d'Oyley.
 You then head onto Great Barrington via Fifield.
 View Full Details>>

 |Gloucester and Sharpness Canal||16 miles (26 km)||Enjoy cycling and walking along the towpath of this lovely canal in Gloucestershire.
 The whole of the route is suitable for walkers while cyclists can enjoy several sections as well.
-National Route 41 of the National Cycle Network runs along the canal from Gloucester Docks to the outskirts of the city.
-There's also another section from Frampton Upon Severn to Shepherd's Patch. |
+National Cycle Route 41 of the National Cycle Network runs along the canal from Gloucester Docks to the outskirts of the city.
+There's also another section from Frampton on Severn to Shepherd's Patch. |

 The canal runs from Gloucester Docks to Sharpness with wonderful views of the Severn Estuary, the Forest of Dean and the Cotswolds.
 Route highlights include Gloucester Docks with its variety of shops, leisure facilities, marina and fascinating Gloucester Waterways Museum.
 You will also pass the wonderful Slimbridge Wetland Centre where you can see thousands of migrant birds.
 The route finishes at the dock of Sharpness Port which was opened in 1874.

 The canal links nicely with the River Severn in several places so you have the option of picking up the Severn Way and continuing your walk.
 View Full Details>>

-|Oxford to Milton Keynes||42 miles (67 km)||Starting in the historic University town of Oxford follow NCN route 51 from Oxford to Milton Keynes via Bicester.|
+|Oxford to Milton Keynes||42 miles (67 km)||Starting in the historic University town of Oxford follow National Cycle Route 51 from Oxford to Milton Keynes via Bicester.|

 This ride takes you through the lovely scenery of the Cotswolds along quiet country roads and some traffic free paths.

-You will pass through the pretty villages of Twyford and Steeple Claydon as you travel through the Aylesbury Vale district.
-The run into Milton Keynes is particularly attractive, passing Furzton and Teardrop lakes (below) on a leisurely off road stretch before finishing near the train station.
+The run into Milton Keynes is particularly attractive, passing Furzton Lake and Teardrop lakes on a leisurely off road stretch before finishing near the train station.
 View Full Details>>

 |Pittville Park||1 miles (2 km)||Enjoy a short waterside walk or cycle around this pretty park in Cheltenham.
 In the park you will find aviaries , small areas of woodland and three lakes with waterside paths.
 You will also pass the impressive Grade I listed Pittville Pump Room.
 Built in 1825 it is the last and largest of the spa buildings to be built in Cheltenham.
 There are also play areas for children, a boat house and cafe.
 Cyclists can cycle around the two western lakes so it's a nice option for anyone looking for a safe family ride in the town.
 View Full Details>>|

 |Stroud Valleys Trail||6 miles (9 km)||This route runs from Stonehouse to Nailsworth following a disused railway line.
 The route is traffic free with splendid views of the Cotswolds and makes for a pleasant afternoon's cycling or walking particularly for families.|

-|Swindon to Cirencester||19 miles (30 km)||This route follows NCN route 45 from Wiltshire to Gloucestershire taking you through a lovely part of the Cotswolds.
+|Swindon to Cirencester||19 miles (30 km)||This route follows National Cycle Route 45 from Wiltshire to Gloucestershire taking you through a lovely part of the Cotswolds.
 The route starts in Swindon Old Town and follows an off road cycle path into the countryside.
-A dismantled railway line takes you to Cricklade before more off road paths take you through Cotswold water park - the UK's largest water park with 133 numbered lakes.|
+A dismantled railway line takes you to Cricklade before more off road paths take you through Cotswold Water Park - the UK's largest water park with 133 numbered lakes.|

 An on road section then takes you into the finish point in Cirencester near the abbey grounds.
 View Full Details>>